What Employees Say

 We asked Lenox Advisors, Inc. to share a few programs they feel really capture what's unique about their workplace.
 Here is what they had to say.

-- The Lenox Spotlight: A "peer to peer" award for employees to nominate their counterparts for outstanding partnership and support.
-This award includes a spotlight on the Lenox intranet portal and a certificate from peers.
-Winners are recognized at the annual Year-in-Review meeting.
+- The Lenox Spotlight: This "peer to peer" award is for employees to nominate their counterparts for outstanding partnership and support.
+We recognize those who truly embody the Guiding Principles and celebrate those award winners through desktop certificates and online promotion.
+Winners are recognized at our Mid-Year and Year-in-Review events.

-- Lenox Summer Hours: From May through September, all employees work a compressed workweek in order to have Friday afternoons off.
+- Lenox Summer Hours: From May through September, all employees work a compressed workweek and enjoy Friday afternoons off.

-- Wind Down Wednesdays: Every month on a Wednesday, following the last commission close, all employees are invited to have lunch together.
-Each month features a special menu paid by Lenox to celebrate their hard work.
-On the last lunch of the year, employees had the opportunity to vote for their favorite lunch.
+- Wind Down Wednesdays: During the months of September through December, every Wednesday following a financial business close, all employees are invited to gather for a special lunch to celebrate their hard work.
+Each lunch features a special menu.
+Employees have the opportunity to vote for their favorite lunch.

 - Skip-Level Lunches: Every month, a Managing Partner has lunch with a small number of employees to give them the opportunity to speak to senior management and spend time with their colleagues.
 The conversation is open, direct and informal.
 Employees are encouraged to ask questions and share suggestions.
 Feedback and themes from the lunches are gathered and used to guide future programs/initiatives.

-- Mid-Year and Year-in-Review: Twice a year, the company brings all employees together to provide an update on our business and spend time together as a team.
-The Mid-Year Event is held during the summer and the Year-in-Review is held in the first quarter.
-In 2016, the Mid-Year was held at Bowlmor for a private event.
-The team enjoyed a fun afternoon bowling, spending time in the arcade, shooting pool and much more.
-The Year-in-Review is our annual recognition meeting where we come together to review our full year financials, our future projections and recognize our year end promotions.
+- Mid-Year and Year-in-Review: Twice a year, the company brings all employees together to provide an update on our business and spend time together as a team through the Mid-Year and Year-in-Review events.
+In 2017, the Mid-Year was held on a Private Yacht.
+The team enjoyed a fun afternoon cruising the Hudson River while having a variety of food and drinks along with dancing to live entertainment.
+The Year-in-Review is our annual recognition meeting where we come together to review our full year financials, our future projections and recognize our year-end promotions.
 It is an afternoon and evening to celebrate our success and our people.

 - Sporting Event Rewards: Lenox gains access to popular sporting events & venues in our office locations with the objective of recognizing employees & departments for special "above & beyond" performance and teamwork.
 Not only does this recognition provide a reward of time and fun outside of the office at an event they may not otherwise have the opportunity to access, it often also provides departments with the opportunity to enjoy a unique event together and build stronger working relationships.